clangupc/clangupc.github.io/clang-omp/index.md

 * build and install Intel's OpenMP Runtime Library.

+#### UPC/OMP interoperability

+The following restrictions apply when executing OMP code in UPC environment:

+* OMP worker threads are not allowed to execute UPC code.
+For example, code accessing shared scalars and arrays, UPC barriers, UPC locks, and UPC allocations is allowed on the OMP master thread only.

 #### Configuration Options

 There are no OpenMP specific options in Clang UPC.
+However, special check for UPC code inside the OMP code sections is added when compiler is built with __-DLIBUPC_ENABLE_RUNTIME_CHECKS__ option enabled.

 #### Compile Options